oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 :::

 ::: example
-Example ##ex: transformation sequences are also useful inside `groupby`: To get the aggregated amount by only considering the top two sales amounts per product and country:
+Example ##ex: transformation sequences are also useful inside `groupby`: Aggregate the amount by only considering the top two sales amounts per product and country:
 ```
 GET /service/Sales?$apply=groupby((Customer/Country,Product/Name),
                       topcount(2,Amount)/aggregate(Amount with sum as Total))